tflori/riki-framework/README.md

 ## Install

-You should really use the [guide](https://riki.w00tserver.org) to learn more about this philosophiwc approach of php development.
+You should really use the [guide](https://riki.w00tserver.org) to learn more about this philosophic approach of php development.

 Anyway you can install this library as any other library as well: